 - Stick to the points: It’s understandable that sometimes our nervousness gets the best of us and we either become speechless or talk gibberish.
 There is no room for that here.
 You have to be confident and stick to the point you are talking about.
 If you are too nervous, let others speak first and you follow their lead.
 Also, while making your point, use statistics and studies to back up your case.
 Remember, it’s quality over quantity.
 So, don’t just speak up when you don’t have anything to contribute.

 - Dress code: The best clothes to wear for a Group Discussion are formals.
 This means suits, preferably dark tones.
 Shoes should be smart shoes for men and kitten heels for women.
 Do not show up wearing bright-colored or graphic shirts.
 No one wants to be ‘the woman in the neon green shirt’, so don’t be that person.
-Also, do not wear chunky jewellery.
+Also, do not wear chunky jewelry.

 - Be objective: Engage in the discussion but do not be too involved to the point that you start arguing with other candidates’ stances.
 Keep in mind that you need to be a team player.
 Agree with the points that others make first and then move to yours.
 Be open-minded and do not dominate the conversation because the panelists will think that you are aggressive.

 - End on a good note: Again, like every other interview, end the discussion on a good note with all your fellow candidates.
 Make sure that everyone has come to the terms you are all in agreement with.
-Take the initiative to summarise the discussion if you haven’t contributed much during the discussion.
+Take the initiative to summarize the discussion if you haven’t contributed much during the discussion.

 We will leave you here with our best wishes.